 - Finding hidden bugs: Endurance testing can help reveal bugs or issues that may not be immediately apparent, but that can cause problems when the system is used for an extended period.

 - Simulating long-term usage: Endurance testing allows testing teams to test the system for a prolonged period, this way it can help to identify bugs that may occur only after a certain time has passed.

 Disadvantages of Endurance Testing:

 - It takes more time to complete this testing technique.

 - Here, Manual Endurance Testing can not be performed.

-- We can not determine how much of stress needs to be applied.
+- We can not determine how much stress needs to be applied.

-- Over-stressing will result in performance problem, performance degradation, permanent loss of data etc.
+- Over-stressing will result in performance problems, performance degradation, permanent loss of data, etc.